pavithra2200891/Ex.No.10/README.md

 11. How to Build an E-commerce Website
 12. Social Issue Awareness Campaign
 13. Artificial Intelligence Impact on Healthcare

+## Test Case Scenarios & Outputs
+Scenario 1: Business Report on Market Trends

+First Draft (Basic Prompt):
+“Write a report on global market trends.”

+Output:
+General overview mentioning growth in AI, renewable energy, and e-commerce.

+Refined Content (Advanced Prompt):
+“Write a structured business report on 2025 market trends, focusing on technology, renewable energy, and e-commerce.
+Use subheadings, include insights, and maintain a formal tone.”

+Output:

+Technology Trends: AI adoption, cloud services expansion, cybersecurity investments.

+Renewable Energy: Rapid growth in solar and wind power due to supportive policies.

+E-commerce: Increasing cross-border trade, personalized shopping, and mobile commerce.

+Final Version:
+Polished report with professional tone, sector-wise breakdown, and clear insights into market growth drivers.

+Scenario 2: Creative Writing – Sci-Fi Short Story

+First Draft (Basic Prompt):
+“Write a short sci-fi story.”

+Output:
+A simple story about humans colonizing Mars.

+Refined Content (Advanced Prompt):
+“Write a 500-word sci-fi short story about astronauts discovering alien technology on Mars.
+Focus on suspense, vivid descriptions, and emotional dialogue.”

+Output:
+Detailed narrative with characters, suspenseful discovery of alien ruins, and conflict among astronauts.

+Final Version:
+A compelling story with strong world-building, well-developed characters, suspenseful pacing, and an open-ended conclusion hinting at alien contact.

 ## Instructions:
 1. Select a Topic: Choose a topic (e.g., market trends, climate change, sci-fi story) that interests you.
 2. Use Basic Prompts: Start by crafting simple, general prompts to generate initial content.
 3. Refine Your Prompts: Gradually introduce more complexity by adding details, refining the structure, and using different prompt techniques like decision making or semantic filtering.
 4. Evaluate the Output: Review the generated content for clarity, creativity, and accuracy.
 5. Iterate for Improvement: Based on the feedback, refine the prompts and regenerate the content as needed.

+## Output
+1. Select a Topic

+Chosen Topic: Article on Climate Change

+2. Use Basic Prompts

+Prompt: “Write an article on climate change.”

+Output (First Draft):
+Climate change is the long-term alteration of Earth’s climate due to natural processes and human activities.
+Rising global temperatures, melting ice caps, and extreme weather events are major consequences.
+Human actions like burning fossil fuels, deforestation, and industrialization are increasing greenhouse gases, leading to global warming.

+3. Refine Your Prompts

+Prompt (Refined with Answer Engineering + Decision Making):
+“Write a structured article on climate change with the following sections: Introduction, Causes, Effects, and Solutions.
+Use simple language suitable for educational purposes.”

+Output (Refined Draft):

+Introduction: Climate change refers to long-term shifts in temperature and weather patterns, largely caused by human activities.

+Causes: Fossil fuel burning, deforestation, and industrialization release greenhouse gases like CO₂ and methane.

+Effects: Rising sea levels, frequent floods, droughts, heatwaves, and loss of biodiversity.

+Solutions: Use of renewable energy, afforestation, waste reduction, and international cooperation through agreements like the Paris Accord.

+4. Evaluate the Output

+Clarity: Improved compared to first draft; structured and easy to follow.

+Creativity/Originality: Moderate – factual and educational.

+Accuracy: Correct, mentions key causes and solutions.

+Tone/Style: Educational, formal, and suitable for awareness campaigns or reports.

+5. Iterate for Improvement

+Prompt (With Semantic Filtering + Tail Generation):
+“Rewrite the article on climate change with a persuasive tone, include real-world examples, and end with a call to action.”

+Final Output (Polished Article):
+Climate change is no longer a distant threat – it is happening here and now.
+Rising global temperatures have already caused devastating floods in Pakistan, wildfires in Australia, and record-breaking heatwaves across Europe.
+The main culprits are human actions: burning coal and oil, clearing forests, and overusing natural resources.

+The effects are alarming – melting glaciers are raising sea levels, extreme droughts are threatening food security, and millions of species are at risk of extinction.

+But there is still hope.
+Countries are investing in renewable energy like solar and wind.
+Communities are adopting sustainable farming and waste management practices.
+Agreements such as the Paris Climate Accord show that global cooperation is possible.

+Each of us has a role to play – from conserving electricity and planting trees to reducing plastic use.
+If we act together today, we can still protect the planet for future generations.
+The time to act is now.

+## Final Deliverable

+First Draft: Simple explanation of climate change.

+Refined Draft: Structured article with causes, effects, and solutions.

+Final Version: Polished, persuasive article with examples and call to action.

 ## Deliverables:
 1. First Draft: A basic draft of the report, case study, article, or story generated using simple prompts.